-3D imaging result of the scene shown in the left-bottom sub-figure of Fig. 5 obtained by the TR-switched-based SDR-GB-MIMO radar system with SFCW signal via the BPA and the proposed NUFFT-FISTA are shown in Fig. 13.
+3D imaging result of the scene shown in the left-bottom subfigure of Fig. 5 obtained by the developed SDR-GB-MIMO radar system with SFCW signal via BPA and NUFFT-FISTA are shown in Fig. 16.
 The system starting carrier frequency is 4850 MHz, frequency step is 1 MHz, and frequency number is 300.
-It can be seen that different targets within 100 m range, such as the CR and concrete walls, can be effectively imaged in the 3D space, which is the advantage over the 2D imaging SDR-GB-SAR system since no external digital elevation model is needed for geocoding.
-Besides, similar to the results shown in Fig. 11, it can also be observed that the proposed imaging method can achieve a higher-quality image than the classical BPA.
-To more clearly show the performance of the proposed method, a third of carrier frequencies are randomly selected for processing, resulting in the datasets displayed in Fig. 14 with the focus on the three close targets.
-Again, the advantage of the proposed method in sidelobe level and imaging resolution is illustrated with under-sampled data.
+It can be seen that different targets within 100 m range, such as the CR and concrete walls, can be effectively imaged in the 3D space, which is the advantage over the 2D imaging SDR-GB-SAR system as no external digital elevation model is needed for geocoding.
+Besides, similar to the results shown in Fig. 14, it can also be observed that the proposed imaging method can achieve a higher-quality image than the classical BPA.
+To more clearly show the performance of the proposed method, a third of carrier frequencies are randomly selected for processing, resulting in the results shown in Fig. 17 with the focus on the three close targets (a CR and two walls).
+Again, the advantage of the proposed method in sidelobe level and resolution is illustrated with under-sampled data.